Are your hen’s feathers looking a little sparse these days, you might not just be imagining it. Chicken feather loss can be caused by many things.

 Not sure what to feed your chickens when they are molting?
 IF you’re looking for tips to help molting chickens, be sure to check out this article!

 In particular, monitor their protein intake.
 Feathers are almost entirely protein, containing about 85% beta-keratin.
+Therefore, a protein deficiency could be a reason for feather loss.
 Lots of protein will go toward replacing feathers during the molt, which is why egg production drops when your chicken is trying to replace lost features (for any reason).

 The best possible thing you can do for your hen when she is trying to regrow her feathers, due to molting or any other reason, is to up the protein content of her food.
 Switch to a game bird feed or another option with added protein – you should look for 22 percent protein in the feed.
-If you don’t want to change to a new type of food, you can also add high-protein treats like lentils, split peas, and mealworms.
+If you don’t want to change to a new type of food, you can also add high-protein treats like these.

 Here are some delicious mealworms your chickens are sure to enjoy.
 If you’re looking for a way to improve feather quality in chickens or to promote new feather growth in chickens after they’ve suffered some feather loss, adding high-protein treats like mealworms is the way to go.